sitevision/envision/packages/envision-docs/src/pages/components/select.md

 -  `i18n` _'sv'_ | _'en'_ | _{ add, no_results, remove_button, clear_button }_

    -  Translation of remove button, clear button, add item and no results.
       Use predefined strings for swedish or english or write your own translation.
+Default is 'sv' or 'en' depending on HTML lang attribute.

 -  `load` _function(query, callback)_